xy7313/xy7313.github.io/_posts/2017-06-13-Web-Tech-DB-Linux.md

     - Analyze business forms, such as invoices, timesheets, surveys
     - to check that if we need to Comb through any existing data systems (including physical and digital files)
 - sql: Structured Query Language is the basic way of asking a database server to talk to you.
+    - **foreign key**
+        - A FOREIGN KEY is a key used to link two tables together.
+        - A FOREIGN KEY is a field (or collection of fields) in one table that refers to the PRIMARY KEY in another table.
-    - **nion**: merges the contents of two structurally-compatible tables into a single combined table. omit duplicate records
+    - **union**: merges the contents of two structurally-compatible tables into a single combined table. omit duplicate records
     - **UNION ALL**: same...include duplicate records. performance of UNION ALL will typically be better than UNION.
     - A **primary key** is usually used as the index for a particular table — a value that the table can depend upon to be a reliable unique value in every row.
     - **join**need to search across multiple tables simultaneously, a join can help make that happen
+        - Equijoins are easy to specify and easy to validate
     - **difference between ‘=’ and ‘LIKE’?** LIKE allows partial matching / use of wildcards, while = checks for exact matches.
     - **COUNT()** get the quantity of results from a query. ex `SELECT COUNT(*) AS NumberOfOrders FROM Orders`
     - **INSERT** submits data into a database as a new row,
     - **DROP** removes a table from a database or a database from a server.
     - **UPDATE** allows values to be modified where they meet specific criteria
     - example: `select case when null is null then 'Yup' else 'Nope' end as Result;`
+    - **Group by** summarizing
+    - **Order by** specify the sort criteria.
+    - **Join**
+        - (INNER) JOIN: Returns records that have matching values in both tables
+        - LEFT (OUTER) JOIN: Return all records from the left table, and the matched records from the right table
+        - RIGHT (OUTER) JOIN: Return all records from the right table, and the matched records from the left table
+        - FULL (OUTER) JOIN: Return all records when there is a match in either left or right table
     - **neseted query** a nested query can be replaced with a JOIN, allowing for much more efficient use of resources. difficult to troubleshoot and even harder to manage
     - **sql injection** `SELECT UserId, Name, Password FROM Users WHERE UserId = 105 or 1=1;` or `SELECT * FROM Users WHERE Name ="" or ""="" AND Pass ="" or ""=""` when we type "" or ""="" as username and password.
     - **answer to sql injection** input sterilization.
 One of the main answers to SQL Injection, input sterilization allows the database to selectively ignore data coming in from an input field and strip out non-required data.